All Episodes

 Oh, it's a weakness on my part.

-But uh he made the film.
+But he made the film.

-But anyway, Islam versus Islamists voices from the Muslim center.
+But anyway, Islam versus Islamists, voices from the Muslim Center.

 Obviously, we need to hear Muslims standing up and saying what you just said.

-We aren't all like That those are the extremists.
+We aren't all like that.

-But then, Chris, unfortunately, it begs the question, where are all you guys when something like this happens?
+All right, but then, Chris, unfortunately, it begs the question, where are all you guys when something like this happens?

 Good question.